All Change at Bell Punch

 As with most companies, Bell Punch Co. went through various developments, being taken over and being involved in takeovers.
 The most significant of these occurred in the late 1950s to 1970s.

 By 1952, with the success of the mechanical calculators, extra production capacity was required.
-Since the Uxbridge factory was fully loaded with the company's other products, with a shortage of suitable labour, and tight planning rules prevented expansion, a new factory was set up in Rodney Road, Portsmouth, to where production of mechanical Sumlock calculators was transferred.
+Since the Uxbridge factory was fully loaded with the company's other products, with a shortage of suitable labour, and tight planning rules prevented expansion, a new factory was set up in Rodney Road, Portsmouth, to where production of mechanical Sumlock calculators was transferred in 1954.
 This extra capacity soon proved inadequate and another industrial unit nearby on Rodney Road was required.
 In the 1960s and 1970s the ANITA electronic calculators were manufactured here, and the production of mechanical calculators continued there until orders eventually petered out.
 For a time in the 1960s the company required a third industrial unit across the road from the other two.

 Lamson Industries take over

 In December 1957 Lamson Industries acquired a controlling interest in Control Systems Ltd., the parent company of Bell Punch, from the widow of the proprietor, John Black.
 The Lamson subsidiary Lamson Paragon had in fact already for some time been associated with Bell Punch.
 Lamson allowed Bell Punch to continue to operate independently under its own management in Uxbridge.